Human (The Killers song): Media

 The song was used for the Spanish television station Telecinco for the ad of the 2010 FIFA World Cup Final.
 The motto was "Una final no se juega; una final se gana" (A final is not played; a final is won).

 On November 25, 2008, the song was available as downloadable content for the game Guitar Hero World Tour.

 In 2018, the song was used by American Express on one of its TV advertisements.

+In 2024, the song was featured in the first episode of the second season of The Big Door Prize.